justinnhli/leap-sdk-python3/README.md

-# Leap Motion SDK Python 3 module builer
+# Leap Motion SDK Python 3 module builder

-The Leap Motion Python module is not [not officially compatible with Python 3](https://developer.leapmotion.com/documentation/python/devguide/Project_Setup.html#recompiling-leappython-for-python-3).
+The Leap Motion Python module is [not officially compatible with Python 3](https://developer.leapmotion.com/documentation/python/devguide/Project_Setup.html#recompiling-leappython-for-python-3).

 This project aims to provide a simple and automated way to build and install your Python 3 module for the Leap Motion.